Gong vs. Chorus: Which Is Better?

 Gong Forecast replaces gut-feel forecasting with AI predictions grounded in conversation signals.
 Gong Labs research found that only 1% of customer interactions make it into the CRM; Gong captures the rest.
 Its AI Revenue Predictor processes 300+ signals and predicts outcomes with 20% more precision than CRM-only algorithms.

 Gong Enable, the newest addition (February 2026), brings coaching, training, and methodology tracking into the same platform.
 Its AI Trainer lets reps practice conversations with AI-generated customer personas built from real interactions, evaluated using the same scorecards applied to live calls.
+Initiative Tracking measures whether new methodologies or messaging changes are being adopted in the field, and correlates behavior change with outcomes like win rates and deal size.
+Together, AI Trainer and Initiative Tracking give sales leaders a closed loop: practice scenarios built from real calls, measurement of whether coaching changes behavior, and correlation of behavior change to revenue outcomes.

 When reps need to find new contacts, verify phone numbers, or understand a prospect's tech stack, Gong relies on third-party partners like LeadIQ, Cognism, and Apollo through its integration marketplace.

-This distinction matters most during deal execution.
-A Gong user who spots a new stakeholder on a call needs to switch tools to find that person's direct dial or email.
-A Chorus user sees that information in the same workflow, and the system can recommend other contacts involved in the buying decision who haven't been engaged.
+When a manager reviews a call in Chorus, they see ZoomInfo's full profile for every participant without switching to a separate system.
+When a Gong user spots a new stakeholder on a call, they switch tools to find that person's direct dial or email.
+A Chorus user sees that information in the same workflow, and the system can recommend other contacts involved in the buying decision who have not been engaged.
+Since the ZoomInfo acquisition, Chorus delivers 33% higher data precision and 10x faster record loading compared to its pre-acquisition data source.

 ZoomInfo connects conversations to the full go-to-market picture

-Both Gong and Chorus (standalone) solve the same core problem: visibility into sales conversations.
+Both Gong and standalone Chorus solve the same core problem: visibility into sales conversations.
 ZoomInfo solves a larger one: connecting those conversations to every other signal that determines whether a deal closes.

+The GTM Context Graph, ZoomInfo's intelligence layer, fuses third-party B2B data with a customer's CRM records, Chorus conversation transcripts, email interactions, intent signals, and behavioral data.
 As ZoomInfo's Chief Product Officer Dominik Facher wrote: "The CRM recorded the state change.
 It has no record of why it happened."
 The GTM Context Graph captures that "why" by connecting all data sources at once.

 In practice, a seller in GTM Workspace sees a prioritized account feed where AI-drafted outreach already addresses the concern raised on the last call, informed by intent signals showing the company is researching competitors, combined with org chart data revealing a new VP hire who should be brought into the conversation.